marlonfrank30/openclaw-stock-screener/README.md

 # 📈 OpenClaw Stock Screener

-An agentic stock analysis and screening toolkit powered by [Alpha Vantage](https://www.alphavantage.co).
+An agentic stock analysis and screening toolkit powered by [Alpha Vantage](https://www.alphavantage.co/).
+Scan, filter, and deep-analyse shares using a full suite of technical and fundamental indicators — built as a skill for the [OpenClaw](https://github.com/marlonfrank30) AI agent framework.
 Scan, filter, and deep-analyse shares using a full suite of technical and fundamental indicators — built as a skill for the [OpenClaw](https://github.com/marlonfrank30) AI agent framework.

 ---